Day in the Life:

 Reinvesting in his passions:

 After Sochi, White bought the Air + Style Austrian music festival that started in 1994.
 The festival tours globally three times a year incorporating snowboarding competitions with live music in the vein of Coachella meets Winter X Games.
 This marries White’s love of music with action sports.
 The festival allows children under 10 to enter free with the company of a ticketed adult.
 White’s aim is to expand exposure for future generations to enter into snowboarding and skateboarding culture.
 He continues to tour with his band, design a line of men’s fashion, and skateboard in the winter offseason.
-In fact, White plans to compete in the 2020 Tokyo Summer Olympics where they will introduce skateboarding as a new event.
+In fact, White competed for the 2020 Tokyo Summer Olympics, when they introduced skateboarding as a new event.

 — Shaun White (@shaunwhite) October 31, 2017